 Their intentions were that all men and women citizens of the United States, would be have the right to bear arms, without infringement of those rights by the United States government.
 This ensured that, should those in power decide to over-step the boundaries of their power, taking more power than the Constitution allows, and taking rights away from citizens, thus enforcing tyranny upon the citizens of the United States, that "We The People" could successfully rise up and remove them from power.

 However, further explanation of this right itself was performed by many of our founding fathers, stating that the firearm was, in fact, the only force capable of ensuring peace and safety of citizens from those who would wish to do them harm.
-Self defense was included as an aspect of this right, as you and you alone were responsible for defending your rights at any moment in time, and at any place, where someone would attempt to steal the rights of Life, Liberty, and the Pursuit of Happiness away from you.
+Self defense was included as an aspect of this right, as you and you alone were responsible for defending your rights at any moment in time, and at any place, where someone would attempt to steal the rights of Life, Liberty, and Property away from you.

 Supporting statements and quotes references can be found here:

 The only reason that we (Americans) are even having these discussions, is because the time honored tradition of a father teaching his son how to use the family firearm(s) has dwindled.
 Americans have grown lazy and accustomed to safety provided by others, instead of relying upon their own will and actions to ensure their own safety and the safety of their family members.
 Considering that law enforcement for an entire city used to consist of a Constable and a few deputies, people used to be more self reliant in regards to defending themselves.
 However, this newfound ignorance in regards to firearms and your Constitutional rights has rekindled the "Federalist" flames, and opportunistic people within our government are trying to seize that opportunity of ignorance to achieve what they failed to when our nation was founded - take power away from the citizens.
 They believe you all to be too weak and feeble to fight for yourselves, and that you must rely upon them to do so.